(Originally Posted 1-12-2018)

 Our life is made up of our experiences.
 Some of them are somewhat inconsequential, but we are affected by all of them to some extent.
 Many times we are responsible for creating them, but there are those circumstances that were created for us that are completely out of our control.
 This would be the case when a great tragedy engulfed our family with flames that would change our lives forever—one we never saw coming and one that would change the course of time forever.

 It was June 4, 1983.
 I was 19 years old and the world was at my feet.
-It was a Friday, like any other Friday.
+The day was a normal Friday, like any other Friday.
 I was working at the gas station and business was booming with people excitedly getting prepared to relax for a weekend retreat of fun at the lake or just to stay around the house.
 You know, the normal last day of the work week scenario.

 About 10:00 that night, a storm rolled in.
 It was a very strong storm with torrential rains and high winds.
 Amidst the storm were sirens, both warning of impending tornadic danger and the emergency vehicles scrambling to help those in need.
 I had already moved out of my parent’s home and was living in town with roommates.
 I went to bed thinking how thankful I was we did not lose power, as so many homes were without electricity by that time.